mkijowski/remote-learning/README.md

 not start until you sign in, early arivals will be put in a waiting area until you begin the meeting.

+#### Using Webex for private meetings
+For meetings that might involve private data (grades, etc.), the above Webex meeting room is not secure since names are user selected and not validated.
+To ensure the other users you are meeting with are who they say they are you can schedule a meeting with them by entering their campus email in the participants field when scheduleing a webex meeting.
+This sends them a unique meeting invite link to their campus email.

 ---
 ### Discord
 Discord is a voice and text chat solution that supports a lot of customization of user roles and permissions.
 The big